Information | Science

 This exoskeleton makes up the entire surface of the insect's body, put together by separate plates meeting the joints of the body and legs.
 Arthropods do have muscles within the exoskeleton, but the muscles attach to the exoskeleton itself (as opposed to muscles attaching to ligaments and tendons, which attach themselves to bones in a human body.
 Movement is accomplished through these moving muscles, which in turn, move the plated exoskeleton parts.
 Exoskeletons are primarily made of a substance known as 'chitin', which is comparable to our real-world plastic.
-This substance is made to be "self-moistured" to prevent the surface of the insect from drying out.
+This substance is made to be 'self-libricated' to prevent the surface of the insect from drying out.

 Basic Parts of an Insect